davidvandusen/resttest/README.md

 This implementation has been approached as an MVP for demonstration purposes, but the code has been written modularly enough so that when the scope is fleshed out and choices are made about how the application will grow in the future it will be prepared for easy refactoring or integration into a framework if necessary.
-Functions have been extracted where possible to enabled them to be easily tested when necessary.
+Functions have been extracted where possible to enable them to be easily tested when necessary.

 With respect to [Consideration 5](http://resttest.bench.co/front-end#additional), the complexity of the solution making sense for the problems I'm solving, there seems to be no need for a framework, module bundler, or CSS preprocessor in